Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 Now over to the “soft” side of the definition of our organisation so far.
 First of all, we need respect for people on all levels of our organisation.
 In order to solve the activities within our context, we of course need to have the right specialist competence, commonly referred to as I-shaped competence.

 The latest 100 years, the science has shown many different group sizes which we need to follow.
 We have 5 as the maximum number of people in a Group having the same competence, splitting the same task, to avoid loafing .
-15 is the number of trust and sympathy we can have within a group of people, and 150, Dunbar’s number , is the maximum number of people that we can remember name and face on.
+15 is the number of trust and sympathy we can have within a group of people, and 150, Dunbar’s number , is about a stable social (inter-personal) relationship, the maximum number of people that we can remember name and face on and how they relate to all other persons.

 Back to structure again, where we can see that the above number for different group sizes give us a line structure, where we have control of the needed different I-competences in the organisation, and a virtual working structure where the actual work is done.
 This setup gives great flexibility to meet the market changes and problems occurring during the work.
 We can call it to move people to work in a virtual structure, or move work to people in a virtual structure, it is just a play with words, the importance is that we have a virtual structure giving us flexibility.